pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 ### Day 6

 This morning Tarsicio told me I should take some more free time, I'm working too much.
-Problem is that I havn't really figured out what to do with my time.
+Problem is that I haven't really figured out what to do with my time.
 I also like working here.

-After brekfast I went to the nature reserve close by.
+After breakfast I went to the nature reserve close by.
 It had really big trees, birds and butterflies.
 I also saw a squirl and some dog-sized animals that ran away before I could really see them.